DeanWard/janus-mcp/README.md

 - Navigate complex APIs with dozens or hundreds of endpoints organized by functional areas
 - Understand relationships between endpoints, data models, and business workflows
 - Switch between output formats during the session to optimize for readability or token efficiency
+- Generate professional documentation with expanded schema details and markdown rendering

 ## Example Workflow